Camier/crushed/README.md

 ##### vLLM (Local GPU, OpenAI-compatible)

-Install vLLM in your Python environment and run the OpenAI-compatible API server:
+Install vLLM in your Python environment and run a single OpenAI-compatible API server that serves **multiple models at once**:

 ```
 python -m venv .venv